ArtH 3291 Portraiture

 Prof. Dabbs

-SLIDE REVIEW LIST FOR EXAM 3 (Mon.
-Nov.
-23)
+SLIDE REVIEW LIST FOR EXAM 3 (now scheduled for Tues.
+April 25)

 Rembrandt van Rijn:

-Terms: autonomous; embedded self-portrait; meta-painting
+Terms: meta-painting

 Marriage Portraits/Portraits of Couples